-There are a number of reasons why your air conditioning system keeps blowing a fuse.
+There are several reasons why your air conditioning system keeps blowing a fuse.
 Some of the most common problems are:

-- A problem with your fuse box, your circuit, and/or your central power supply.
-The most logical cause of your air conditioner tripping a breaker or blowing a fuse when it comes on stems from a problem with the electrical connection, the power supply, or the circuit that powers the system.
+- A problem with your fuse box, circuit, and/or central power supply.
+The most logical cause is a problem with the electrical connection, the power supply, or the circuit that powers the system.
 Breakers and fuses are designed to trip or blow when too much voltage is sent through the line.
 Simply inserting a larger fuse is a recipe for disaster.
 You need to have a licensed technician get to the root of the problem to prevent any electrical overloads.

-Whether you’re experiencing any of the above issues, or your Maryland or DC air conditioner is tripping breakers for any other reason, reach out to Michael Bonsby for superior AC repair.
-Call 240-342-6910 or reach us online!
+Whether you have any of the above issues, or your Maryland or DC air conditioner is tripping breakers for any other reason, contact Michael Bonsby for superior AC repair.

 Why Choose Michael Bonsby for AC Repair?

-Here in Maryland, going without dependable home cooling just isn’t an option.
-Michael Bonsby is a professional AC company with technicians who understand electrical complications are among the most frustrating and dangerous of all air conditioner issues!
-This is why we act fast to provide prompt, precise air conditioner repair services.
+In Maryland, going without dependable home cooling isn’t an option.
+Michael Bonsby is a professional AC company with technicians who understand that electrical complications are among the most frustrating and dangerous of all AC issues.

 - Licensed, certified, and experienced HVAC contractors

-- Prompt service that focuses on providing you with precise, cost-effective solutions
+- Prompt service that focuses on providing precise, cost-effective solutions

-If you need help troubleshooting AC short-cycling or AC breaker tripping and fuse blowing in Maryland or DC, call 240-342-6910.
-You can also contact us online to schedule AC repair
+Call 301-990-7970 or contact us online if you need help troubleshooting AC short-cycling or AC breaker tripping and fuse blowing in Maryland or DC.

 Frequently Asked Questions

-Can I DIY Fix a Blown AC Fuse or AC-Related Breaker Trip?
+Can I Fix a Blown AC Fuse or AC-Related Breaker Trip Myself?

-Electrical issues should be handled by a professional for safety reason.
+Electrical issues should be handled by a professional for safety reasons.
 Still, there are steps you can take to troubleshoot an air conditioner that keeps tripping a circuit breaker:

-- Replace your air filter – A restriction in airflow caused by a clogged air filter will force your cooling system to struggle, which often leads to overheating and potential breaker trips.
+- Replace your air filter: An airflow restriction caused by a clogged air filter will make your cooling system struggle, which often leads to overheating and potential breaker trips.
 If your air filter is visibly dirty or hasn’t been changed in a while, do it now.

-- Clean all supply and return vents – Keeping your air vents free of dust and debris is important for the same reasons we stated above.
-Additionally, be sure that no furniture, carpets, or window curtains are blocking vents.
+- Clean all supply and return vents: Keeping your air vents free of dust and debris is important for the same reasons stated above.
+You should also be sure that no furniture, carpets, or window curtains are blocking vents.

-- Check your outdoor unit – The fins that surround your outdoor unit can also become clogged, usually with grass clippings and leaves.
-Clean these away using a firm brush, and you can also straighten any bent fins with a slim tool.
+- Check your outdoor unit: The fins surrounding your outdoor unit can also get clogged, usually with grass clippings and leaves.
+Clean these away using a firm brush, and straighten any bent fins with a slim tool.

-- Reset your breaker – Once all of the above tasks are done, go ahead and reset your breaker (or swap your fuse, if your electrical system is older).
-If one of the listed potential causes was the culprit, your AC should run just fine from now on.
+- Reset your breaker: Once all the above tasks are done, reset your breaker (or swap your fuse if your electrical system is older).
+If one of the listed potential causes was to blame, your AC should run fine from now on.

-Unsure if a DIY repair is right for you?
+Not sure if a DIY repair is right for you?
 Call a professional!
-We’ll diagnose the reason your air conditioner keeps tripping the circuit breaker and let you know what your AC repair/replace options are.
-Schedule AC repair service online or call 240-342-6910!
+We’ll identify why your AC keeps tripping the circuit breaker and let you know what your repair/replacement options are.